Alexander Bublik: 2019: Two ATP Finals, top-50 debut

 Bublik was successful early on in 2019, winning his fourth Challenger title in Budapest, followed shortly by another title at Pau.

 Bublik earned his first Masters 1000 win in Miami, winning two qualifying matches and defeating Tennys Sandgren in a third-set tiebreak.

 His next tournament was in Monterrey, where he again defeated Sandgren in a third-set tiebreak en route to his sixth Challenger title.
 This win propelled Bublik back into the top 100.

-Bublik won his first Roland Garros main-draw match over Rudolf Molleker, before losing a close four-set contest to eventual finalist Dominic Thiem.
+Bublik won his first French Open main-draw match over Rudolf Molleker, before losing a close four-set contest to eventual finalist Dominic Thiem.

 At the tournament in Newport, Bublik reached his first ATP final, where he was defeated by the top seed John Isner.

 Bublik had a successful US Open campaign, where he won two consecutive five-set matches.
-He came back from two sets to love down against Thomas Fabbiano to reach his first Grand Slam third round.
+He came back from two sets to love down against Thomas Fabbiano to reach his first major third round.

 Bublik reached his second ATP 250 final of the season in Chengdu, where he defeated top-30 players Taylor Fritz and Grigor Dimitrov, before losing the final in a third-set tiebreak to Pablo Carreño Busta.
 The result helped him to reach a new career-high of No. 48 in November.

-2020: First Grand Slam doubles semifinal, first top-10 singles win
+2020: First major doubles semifinal and top-10 singles win

-At the 2020 Australian Open Bublik reached his first semifinal at a Grand Slam in doubles partnering fellow Kazakh Mikhail Kukushkin where they lost to Rajeev Ram/Joe Salisbury.
+At the 2020 Australian Open Bublik reached his first semifinal at a major in doubles partnering fellow Kazakh Mikhail Kukushkin where they lost to Rajeev Ram/Joe Salisbury.

 Bublik reached the semifinals of Marseille, where he lost to Stefanos Tsitsipas in straight sets.
 As a lucky loser, Bublik reached the quarterfinals of Hamburg, beating Albert Ramos Viñolas and Félix Auger-Aliassime, before losing to Cristian Garín in 3 sets.

 He had his first top-10 victory against Gaël Monfils at the 2020 French Open, but lost to Lorenzo Sonego in the second round.